mfornace/nupack-docs-dev/sources/start.md

     and browse to open your notebook of choice.
 Click `Run->Run All Cells` to run the entire notebook.
 If no browser window appears, try navigating to the displayed link in your terminal.
 If this doesn't work, troubleshoot your Jupyter installation.

+From version 4.0.0.27, the M1 Mac architecture is now natively supported by the distributed binaries.
+Contact <support@nupack.org> in the off chance that you are trying to run NUPACK on an unsupported architecture.

 ---